 Configuring the mgmt_junos Routing Instance

-Starting in Junos OS 17.3R1, you can confine the management interface in a dedicated management instance by configuring the management-instance configuration statement at the [edit system] hierarchy level.
+You can confine the management interface in a dedicated management instance by configuring the management-instance configuration statement at the [edit system] hierarchy level.
 The name of the dedicated management instance is reserved and hardcoded as mgmt_junos; you are prevented from configuring any other routing instance by the name mgmt_junos.
-Once the mgmt_junos routing instance is deployed, management traffic no longer shares a routing table (that is, the default.inet.0 table) with other control or protocol traffic in the system, nor is configuring dynamic protocols on the management interface supported.
+Once the mgmt_junos routing instance is deployed, management traffic no longer shares a routing table (that is, the default inet.0 table) with other control or protocol traffic in the system, nor is configuring dynamic protocols on the management interface supported.